What to Do After CA: 10 Best Career Paths, Courses & Tips

 Tax auditing is another answer to your question of what to do after CA. As a tax auditor, you will be responsible for examining and reviewing financial records and tax returns of individuals, businesses, and organizations to ensure that they comply with tax laws and regulations.

-Your primary objective will be to identify any discrepancies or errors in financial reports, investigate potential fraud or other violations of tax laws, and calculate the correct amount of taxes owed.
-It is one of the best jobs after CA for people who love working with taxes, calculations and finding errors to correct.
+Your primary objective will be to identify discrepancies or errors in financial reports, investigate potential fraud or other violations of tax laws, and calculate the correct amount of taxes owed.
+This is one of the best jobs after CA for people who love working with taxes, calculations, and finding errors to correct.

 Responsibilities

-1. Reviewing and analysing financial statements and records of the taxpayer to determine their tax liability.
+1. Reviewing and analyzing financial statements and taxpayer records to determine their tax liability.

 2. Conducting field examinations or audits to verify the accuracy of the taxpayer’s financial records and investigating potential tax fraud or other violations of tax laws.